mapbox/protozero/README.md

 tell us about your system.

-## Tests
+## Building tests

 Extensive tests are included.
-Call
+Build them using CMake:

+    mkdir build
+    cd build
+    cmake ..
-    make test
+    make

-to build all tests and run them.
+Call `ctest` to run the tests.

+The reader tests are always build, the writer tests are only build if the Google Protobuf library is found when running CMake.

 See `test/README.md` for more details about the test.

-You can also use `gyp` to build the reader tests:

-    gyp gyp/protozero.gyp --depth=. --build=Release
-    ./out/Release/tests

-This will clobber the `Makefile` from the repository!
-Instead of `Release` you can use `Debug` for a debug build.

 ## Coverage report

-To get a coverage report compile and link with `--coverage`:
+To get a coverage report set `CXXFLAGS` and `LDFLAGS` before calling CMake:

-    CXXFLAGS="--coverage" LDFLAGS="--coverage" make test
+    CXXFLAGS="--coverage" LDFLAGS="--coverage" cmake ..

+Then call `make` as usual and run the tests using `ctest`.

 If you are using `g++` use `gcov` to generate a report (results are in `*.gcov` files):

-    gcov -lp test/*tests.o test/t/*/*test_cases.o
+    gcov -lp $(find test/ -name '*.o')

 If you are using `clang++` use `llvm-cov` instead:

-    llvm-cov gcov -lp test/*tests.o test/t/*/*test_cases.o
+    llvm-cov gcov -lp $(find test/ -name '*.o')

 If you are using `g++` you can use `gcovr` to generate nice HTML output:

     mkdir -p coverage
-    gcovr -r . --html --html-details -o coverage/index.html
+    gcovr . -r SRCDIR --html --html-details -o coverage/index.html

 Open `coverage/index.html` in your browser to see the report.

 ## Clang-tidy

-Run
+After the CMake step, run

     make clang-tidy

 to check the code with [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).
-You might have to change the `CLANG_TIDY` variable in the Makefile first.
+You might have to set `CLANG_TIDY` in CMake config.

 ## Cppcheck

-For extra checks with [Cppcheck](http://cppcheck.sourceforge.net/) you can call
+For extra checks with [Cppcheck](http://cppcheck.sourceforge.net/) you can, after the CMake step, call

-    make check
+    make cppcheck

+## Installation

+After the CMake step, call `make install` to install the include files in `/usr/local/include/protozero`.

 ## Who is using Protozero?